A digraph version of the Friendship Theorem: Main results

 Given a digraph $D$, $D^\leftarrow$ is the digraph obtained from $D$ by reversing the direction of each arc.
 That is, $V(D^\leftarrow)=V(D)$ and

-\begin{Thm} Let $D$ be a friendship digraph.
-Then $D^{\leftarrow}$ is a friendship digraph. \end{Thm} \begin{proof} If there are two common in-neighbors of $u$ and $v$ for some distinct vertices $u,v \in V(D)$, then the two common in-neighbors have $u$ and $v$ as two common out-neighbors, which violates the definition of friendship digraph.
+\begin{Thm} Let $D$ be a liking digraph.
+Then $D^{\leftarrow}$ is a liking digraph. \end{Thm} \begin{proof} If there are two common in-neighbors of $u$ and $v$ for some distinct vertices $u,v \in V(D)$, then the two common in-neighbors have $u$ and $v$ as two common out-neighbors, which violates the definition of liking digraph.
 Thus for each pair of vertices $u$ and $v$ in $V(D)$,

 One may check that

 where the second equality is true by Proposition~\ref{prop:equalities}(a).
 Therefore, for each pair of vertices $u$ and $v$ in $V(D)$,